rudazy/fhevm-example-hub/VIDEO_SCRIPT.md

 **Action:** Open terminal in project directory

-**Command:**
+**Commands:**
 ```
-scripts\run-demo.bat
+cd automation-tools
+npx ts-node src/demo-runner.ts
 ```

 **Show:** Demo output running

 **Say:**
 "Let me run the demo script which showcases all the automation tools.
-You can see it lists all 21 examples by category, validates their structure, and shows project statistics.
-We have over 4,600 lines of code across 21 contracts and test files."
+You can see it lists all 24 examples by category, validates their structure, and shows project statistics.
+We have over 5,500 lines of code across 24 contracts and test files."

 ---